vioblk: vioblk IO is performed by 512B blocks

 Tested with bhyve virtio and sector sizes 512B, 4k and 8k.
 (Did create whole disk zfs pools and did verify partition table and pool access).

-Updated by Joshua M. Clulow 4 months ago
+Updated by Joshua M. Clulow almost 4 years ago

 Testing Notes (Supplemental)¶

 I installed OpenIndiana in a QEMU/KVM guest on an Ubuntu system.
 By default,

 virt-manager doesn't allow you to adjust the block size, so the device was a 512 byte native Virtio block device.
 The root pool was created with

 /etc/libvirt/qemu/$GUESTNAME.xml to edit the disk object to act like a 512e device (512 logical, 4096 physical):

 ... <disk type='file' device='disk'> <driver name='qemu' type='qcow2'/> <source file='/var/lib/libvirt/images/generic-3-1.qcow2'/> <blockio logical_block_size='512' physical_block_size='4096'/> <target dev='vda' bus='virtio'/> <boot order='1'/> <address type='pci' domain='0x0000' bus='0x00' slot='0x07' function='0x0'/> </disk> ...